|Nutritional Guidelines (per serving)|

 Lay the carrots and the onion segments on to a heavy baking sheet.
 Sprinkle over the olive oil *** the using your hands roll the carrots and onions around to make sure they are coated in a the oil.

 Pop the tray into the centre of the preheated oven and roast for 35 minutes or until the carrots are caramelised but not burnt.
 The length of time depends on the thickness of the carrots, so keep an eye on them.

 Once cooked serve immediately.
 The roasted carrots are lovely as part of a Sunday roast, as a side dish with a stew or casserole, they are even delicious cold, or reheated in a Bubble and Squeak.

-Dust the carrots with a light sprinkling of cumin seeds to give the carrots a deeper and lightly spiced flavour.
+- Dust the carrots with a light sprinkling of cumin seeds to give the carrots a deeper and lightly spiced flavor.
 Not recommended for a Sunday lunch, better for a midweek supper.